dnsimple/dnsimple-support/content/articles/domains-uk.markdown

 ### Before you start

 <warning>
-It is important you follow these steps in strict order, other case, there is a risk of loosing your domains registration.
+It is important you follow these steps in strict order.
+Otherwise, there is a risk of losing your domain's registration.
 </warning>

 <warning>